GregRos/preszr/README.md

 }
 ```

-`szr` cannot decode this class.

-1. During `create`, decoding internal data isn't available, so the contents of `value` (which could be another object) cannot be decoded.
-2. During `init`, you can't return a newly constructed value and there is no way to call a class constructor on an arbitrary object.

-This problem might be solved by adding a `decode` function in the `create` phase.
-However, since objects haven't been created yet, this means the function would have to decode objects recursively.
-If an encoding tried to decode a reference to an object higher up the stack, it would have to error to avoid infinite recursion.
+While `szr` can encode this class (you would need to write a special encoder for it), it can't decode it, as the only way to set the field `#value` is via the constructor.
+The field might contain an object, so it has to be decoded as well.
+This raises a problem:

+1. During `create`, decoding values isn't available since objects haven't been created yet.
+2. During `init`, it's impossible to access the private field `#value` outside the class and it's also impossible to return a new instance.

-This could be solved by adding another member so it can be initialized separately.
+This problem can be solved by adding another member to the class so the `#value` field could be set outside the constructor.

+One approach to solving this problem in the library is to add a `decode` function in the `create` phase (or else just have one decode phase, similarly to encode).
+The problem is `decode` would need to be recursive, and wouldn't be able to deal with circular references.

+Splitting up the decoding process like this lets us avoid that problem.

 ## Szr Output

+The *szr output* is the result of encoding a value using `szr`.
+If used to encode primitives other than strings and symbols, it will return a single value:

+1. For JSON-legal primitives, it will return the value unchanged.
+2. For other primitives it will return an encoded value, usually a string of some sort.

+For example, encoding a `bigint` returns the string `B${n}`.
+Other inputs, including objects, strings, and symbols, will return an array in the *szr format*.
+These inputs are also known as *entities* in the context of this library.

-### Entities
+### Szr Format

-An entity is one of the following:

-1. An object.
-2. An array.
-3. A string.
-4. A symbol

-When encoded, it will result in an array:
+The *szr format* is an array as follows:

 ```typescript
 [header, szrData1, szrData2, szrData3, ...]
 ```

 The first element of the array is always the *header*, which contains version and encoding information.
-The next element is the *szr representation* for the entity being encoded.

-When encoding an entity, `szr` will recursively traverse it, applying different encodings, replacing entities with references to some entities, and encoding special scalars.
+All the other elements are the results of applying an encoding on an *entity*.

+As we discussed earlier, while encoding a value `szr` will encode its contents recursively.
+Each entity encoded in this way will be added to the end of the array, so that the final result will contain all encoded entities in the order of appearance.

-adding the entities it references to the output and replacing them with *szr references* to those entities.
-An *szr reference* is simply `"${i}"` which `i` is the index of the entity in the array, e.g. `"1"`, `"2"` and so forth.
-Note that because the first element is always the header, `"0"` doesn't correspond to anything.
+When an entity is encoded using the `ctx.encode` function, it will return an *szr reference* to the entity, which is just a numeric string that is the index of the encoded entity in the array, e.g. `"1"`, `"2"`, etc. Note that because the first element is always the header, `"0"` doesn't correspond to anything.

-The exact *szr representation* of an entity depends on the encoding used.
-Here are representations for common entities.
+The exact format of an szr encoded entity varies depending on the encoding:

-1. **An object** - An object, with all references to entities replaced by *szr references*.
+1. **An object** - An object with all its property values encoded using `ctx.encode`.
 Non-entity values remain as-is.
-Objects with symbol properties are handled differently.
+Objects with symbol properties have a more complex encoding.
-2. **An array** - An array, with all entity elements replaced by *szr references*.
-Sparse arrays and arrays with string keys are handled differently.
+2. **An array** - An array with its elements encoded using `ctx.encode`.
+Sparse arrays and arrays with string object keys are encoded like objects.
 3. **A string** - No special representation.
-Strings are treated as entities so that they aren't confused with szr references.
+Strings are treated as entities because otherwise it would be harder to implement references, encoded values, and so on.
+This also reduces the payload size since identical strings only need to appear once in the output.
 4. **A symbol** - 0.
-The identity of the symbol is stored as metadata.
+The identity of the symbol is the encoding itself, which is part of the header.=

-In general, however, an *szr representation* can be any JSON-legal value - such as an object, a string, and so on.

-### Encoding scalars

-Some numeric values are valid in JavaScript but not in JSON.
-These values are specially encoded.

-1. `Infinity` is encoded as `"Infinity"`.
-2. `-Infinity` is encoded as `"-Infinity"`.
-3. `-0` is encoded is `"-0"`.
-4. `NaN` is encoded as `"NaN"`.
-5. `undefined` is encoded as `-`
-6. `bigint` is encoded as `"B${value}"`

 ### Header Structure